Castelo Branco, Portugal: Climate

 Castelo Branco has a hot-summer mediterranean climate.
 Its summers are among the hottest of Portugal, influenced by its inland position.
-Winters are mild with cool nights, but frosts are rare and never severe.
+Winters are mild with cool nights, with an average of 28 days with frost per year.
 Inland areas further south in the country have hotter temperature extremes, although averages are very similar.
 There is somewhat of a seasonal lag in summer since September is significantly warmer than May in spite of less daylight.
 Winter temperatures are more consistent with the daylight cycle, since temperatures drop sharply in autumn months.

 Economy

 The city is home to Centauro, a company which produces industrial coolers, refrigerators and freezers.
 The Portuguese subsidiary of Danone has a factory in Castelo Branco which produces Danone's dairy products for the entire Iberian Peninsula.
 The district of Castelo Branco is also famed for the Castelo Branco cheese.

 Delphi Packard is a major factory and the principal employer, with more than 1000 workers.
 The Factory makes automobile component for the most important automobile constructors like Ferrari.